By Chris Dunmire | Posted 4/15/05 | Updated 6/27/21

 Save money by designing your own bookmarks with guided designs and dealing with the printer yourself.
 This option combines DIY design with Web-based templates and professional printing.
 Best of all, it doesn't require heavy design skills or spending money on software.

-A related option is checking out the free printable bookmarks and bookmark-generating Web sites you can use to customize blank bookmarks with your own text and artwork or photos like those on Creativity Portal's free printable bookmark generator sources page.
+A related option is checking out the free printable bookmarks and bookmark-generating Web sites you can use to customize blank bookmarks with your own text and artwork or photos.
 However, note that "free" usually means the bookmarks are licensed for personal use only and often retain site origination or brand information.
 Still, if you're interested, try asking the Webmaster or artist if you might barter a promotional deal with them if they'll allow you to use them for your project.
 Who knows, in the end, it still might save you a lot of money and work. •